 Later we explore the Royal Botanic Gardens at Peradeniya.
 The locale that comprises the gardens has been a royal site since 1371, when King Wickramabahu III held court here.
 Now, 4,000 species—including more than 300 varieties of orchids—thrive on the lush 147-acre grounds, which also boast a suspension bridge, a lake, spice beds, and a pavilion-sized fig tree.
 We’ll have lunch together here, then free time at leisure.

-This evening we’ll enjoy a special traditional dance performance.
-Dinner is on your own tonight.
+This evening we’ll enjoy a special traditional dance performance, followed by dinner at our hotel.

 Today we visit the immense Sigiriya Rock Fortress.
 Rising high above the jungle that surrounds it, this monolith is visible from miles away.
 Dubbed “The Lion Rock” because bricks and stucco were originally added to form the shape of a giant lion, we’ll see all that remains of this façade as we enter: two enormous clawed, feline feet flanking the 1,001 steps to the top.
 We’ll have time to explore the terraced gardens of the fortress, as well as the lush Water Garden and the ancient Boulder Garden.
 And we’ll climb the spiral staircase to see the Mirror Wall and the colorful frescoes of the sensual Cloud Maidens, whose beauty inspired visitors from long ago to scribble graffiti on the polished lime wall.

-After lunch on your own, we'll travel to a nearby spice garden where we can learn about local spices.
+After lunch at a local restaurant, we'll travel to a nearby spice garden where we can learn about local spices.
 Then we’ll return to our hotel and enjoy the remainder of the day at leisure in Kandy.